I Wish I Could Write Like You... Can you make money on Hub Pages?

 My first book.
 It's "Self Help"

 I didn't begin writing on Hub Pages to earn money.
 In fact, I wanted input on a book I was writing.
 Initially, I read other blogs and got a feel for what was happening here.
-Six years ago, I didn't believe it was possible to earn money from blogging.
+More than ten years ago, I didn't believe it was possible to earn money from blogging.

-My, how times have changed.
+How times have changed.
 These days, we hear all about "Mommy Bloggers" earning millions while they sit at home, taking pictures of their latest cake creation and writing blogs about cleaning dried boogers from the bottom of the counter.
-Yuck.

 As I said, I initially began writing on Hub Pages to get input from real writers about a book I was working on.
 I posted each chapter as a separate blog.
 The comments began pouring in, and soon I was inundated with advice that I had solicited.

 What the book did for me, however, was it allowed me to see myself, for the first time, as an actual writer.
-And then I began writing blogs on Hub Pages.
-Currently, I have just over a hundred blogs.
+Then, I began writing blogs on Hub Pages.
+I have written more than two-hundred blogs.
 And my head is always swimming with new things to write about.

 My second book.
 You'll be on the edge of your seat!